Last update: 14 February 2018

 The Parties have entered into a Service Agreement under which the Data Processor will process Personal Data on behalf of the Data Controller.
 This DPA has been entered into in order to adduce adequate safeguards with respect to the protection of privacy and fundamental rights and freedoms of individuals for the transfer by the Data Controller to the Data Processor of personal data and the processing of personal data by the Data Processor on behalf of the Data Controller.

-The specific terms and expression relating to data processing that are not defined herein shall have the same meaning as in the Swedish Data Protection Act (1998:204).
+The specific terms and expression relating to data processing that are not defined herein shall have the same meaning as in the EU General Data Protection Regulation (GDPR).